GeorgeWilkins/Simple-Active-Belt-Tensioner/Printables/README.md

 You only need to print _two_ of a single type of bracket.
 The designs are all symetrical.

+There may be multiple bracket styles for your rig type.
+Consider which one will fit your rig best before printing.

 ## Choosing Your Pulley Size

 At the moment there are two pulley options; one for `6706` breaings (`30x37x4MM`) and another for `6809` (`45x58x7MM`) bearings.
 They have the same basic design, but have different hub sizes.
 This affects the torque (force) and speed (reactivness) of the tensioner effects.